ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 The mandatory `--mode` option defines the action that importing the file performs.
 The following modes are available:

-- `create` - creates new items
+- `create` - creates new items.
 - `update` - updates an existing item.
 Only covers specified fields and properties.
 If the item doesn't exist, causes an error.
 - `delete` - deletes an existing item.
-If the item doesn't exist, causes an error
+If the item doesn't exist, causes an error.

 If you don't provide the `--mode` option, the command asks you to select the mode.